15 Things to Know About Johnson Lake, Banff

 - Rent a Car in Banff: One of the best ways to get around Banff is to rent a car.
 This ensures you see everything you want on your Banff itinerary.
 It will give you the flexibility to do what you want when you want.

 - Take Public Transport: Roam Route 6 services Lake Minnewanka Loop Road.
-The service operates 7 days a week, and the first bus departs at 8AM.
+The service operates 7 days a week in the summer, and the first bus departs at 8AM.

 - Cycle: Park at Cascade Ponds or leave right from Banff and cycle to Johnson Lake.
 During May 1 – 20, Parks Canada has the Lake Minnewanka Loop road closed to vehicles which is the best time to cycle to the lakes, although you can cycle them year round as Minnewaka Loop road isn’t crazy busy.